-The owl lifted her head out from her wings and wiped away some her tears with the tips of her feathers.
-“I’m just so very hungry,” the owl whined, “and none of you mice will let me eat you!”
+The owl lifted her head out from her wings and wiped away some of her tears with the tips of her feathers.
+“I’m just so very hungry,” the owl whined.
+“And none of you mice will let me eat you!”

 Owl’s comments naturally caught the mouse off guard and the more the mouse thought about it, the more he realized that he most certainly did not want to get eaten by the owl.
 Being an extremely considerate mouse, however, his mind immediately started to race in an internal quest to find and an answer to the owl’s predicament.
 He asked the owl some questions to find out some more information.

 “Are you sure you actually want to eat mice?” he asked in a quiet, squeaky voice.